 That said, if your taste buds run more fast food than fresh food, kale can be a hard sell.
 Knowing how many nutrients are in kale won’t make you want to eat it if you don’t like the taste!
 While the phytonutrients in kale make it extra nutritious, they also give it a slightly bitter, “green” flavor that can be an acquired taste.
 A green smoothie or raw kale salad might not be the best way to introduce kale into a fast food diet.

 Want to introduce kale to a skeptic?
-Here’s six tips, plus and a recipe for Greek-spiced beef tacos with garlicky kale and a creamy feta sauce that’ll win any fast food lover’s taste buds over!
+Here’s six tips, plus a recipe for Greek-spiced beef tacos with garlicky kale and a creamy feta sauce that’ll win any fast food lover’s taste buds over!

 1. Blend kale into sauces, like pesto or tomato sauce, which will camouflage it’s bitter taste.
 Then use that sauce on pizza, pasta or burgers.
 Try it in this heirloom tomato and kale pesto grilled naan pizza.